GNUAn/SisijaFight/README.md

  * so that's the way to get new players
  *
 !!!Attention!!!
-this Game is in an early developmwnt state and chrrently unplayable!
+this Game is in an early development state and currently unplayable!